Asia 30 days

 1.2M+ Travelers

-Passport with visa stamps and onward flight ticket — Philippines visa documentation by MyJet24
+Airplane and free onward flight ticket — Philippines visa and proof of onward travel by MyJet24

 The Philippines visa boarding-gate problem